The Bachelor's Colton Underwood's Virginity Is a (Bad) Joke

-Watching the trailer will quickly give away the fact that the show, in its 23rd season, is featuring its first ever virgin lead, with the word "virgin" mentioned four times within the first 40 seconds.
+Watching the trailer quickly gives away the fact that the show, in its 23rd season, is featuring its first-ever virgin lead, with the word "virgin" mentioned four times within the first 40 seconds.
 Is Underwood being marketed as "purity" propaganda?
 Not likely.
 As The Washington Post notes, "[T]his season will be more sex-obsessed than ever before," with the show only underlining the 26-year-old's virginity in order to build anticipation over him losing it.

 Host Chris Harrison sat down with the former professional football player to address initial negative reactions to Underwood being named the Bachelor, with the hashtag #NotMyBachelor spreading on Twitter.
 Harrison asked, "How much of the negativity and the 'he's not ready' has to do with your virginity?"
 Colton responded, "That's sort of the stigma around being a virgin.
 Oh, he's not romantic.
 Oh, he's not going to be a good bachelor—" Harrison interjected, "He's not a man."

 There have been nine contestants to appear in TheBachelor and its spinoffs who've said they were virgins, most of which were women, with season 17's Sean Lowe identifying as a celibate "born-again virgin."
 Underwood himself has appeared in previous seasons of The Bachelorette and Bachelor In Paradise, but taking up the mantle of the bachelor puts his virginity under a microscope for millions of viewers.
 He said that the decision was "the hardest thing I've ever had to do in my life."